 Emergency Drills

-The Daio Group regularly conducts disaster prevention drills that is tailored to the locality of each plant.
-In emergency evacuation drills that simulate the occurrence of large-scale disasters, we conduct training to enable prompt cooperation to prevent the occurrence of secondary disasters in the surrounding areas with top priority placed on ensuring the safety of human lives.
-In addition, we have formulated a Business Continuity Plan (BCP) so that production can be continued or quickly restored in the event of an earthquake or other emergencies.
+The Daio Group regularly conducts disaster drills corresponding to the location where each plant is located.
+In emergency evacuation drills based on the assumption of a large-scale disaster, the safety of human life is the top priority, and drills are conducted to ensure that cooperative activities to prevent secondary disasters in the surrounding areas can be carried out promptly.
+Furthermore, we have formulated a Business Continuity Plan (BCP) to ensure that production can be maintained or quickly restored even in the event of an earthquake or other emergency.

 Drill of putting out fire with water from hose